Kumbh Mela

-The weeks over which the festival is observed cycle at each site approximately once every 12 years (Note: Approximately once a century, the Kumbh Mela returns after 11 years.
+The Kumbh Mela is observed at each site on a cycle of approximately 12 years (Note: Approximately once a century, the Kumbh Mela returns after 11 years.
 This is because of Jupiter's orbit of 11.86 years.
-With each 12-year cycle per the Gregorian calendar, a calendar year adjustment appears in approximately 8 cycles.) based on the Hindu luni-solar calendar and the relative astrological positions of Jupiter, the sun and the moon.
-The difference between Prayag and Haridwar festivals is about 6 years, and both feature a Maha (major) and Ardha (half) Kumbh Melas.
-The exact years – particularly for the Kumbh Melas at Ujjain and Nashik – have been a subject of dispute in the 20th century.
-The Nashik and Ujjain festivals have been celebrated in the same year or one year apart, typically about 3 years after the Prayagraj Kumbh Mela.
+With each 12-year cycle per the Gregorian calendar, a calendar year adjustment appears in approximately 8 cycles.) based on the Hindu luni-solar calendar and the relative positions of Jupiter, the Sun, and the Moon.
+As per Hindu astrology, specific alignments of Jupiter, the Sun, and the Moon only occur at the four Kumbh locations in a 12-year cycle.
+The Prayag and Haridwar festivals are held six years apart, and feature a Maha (major) and Ardha (half) Kumbh Melas.
+The Kumbh Melas at Ujjain and Nashik are observed either in the same year or a year apart, typically about three years after the Prayag Kumbh Mela.